macbuse/macbuse.github.io/LIFE/life.md

 # explanations

-1. artefactual: seek to account for inequalities in health as a construct of the measurement process.
+1. artefactual:  a construct of the measurement process.
-1.  downstream:  chronic causes
+1.  downstream:  occur at the micro level/individual and include one's genetics
-1.  midstream:  behavioral determinants
+1.  midstream:  material circumstances
-1.  upstream: social determinants
+1.  upstream: macro factors that comprise social-structural influences

 #  artefactual explanations